Sir Thomas White, 2nd Baronet: Newark election riots

-White's military career
+Military career

 High Sheriff of Nottinghamshire

 In 1833 White was chosen to be the High Sheriff of Nottinghamshire.
 In 1833, the full pomp and ceremony of the meeting of the assize judges was still enacted and he rode out with his javelin men, who were all his own people.
 They were dressed in the green and silver livery of his seat, Wallingwells, and the trumpeters had silk banners showing his achievement-of-arms of 28 quarterings.
 White rode a skewbold horse, which was caparisoned in the crimson velvet and gold trappings of the 1st Duke of Marlborough (the trappings came into the White family via his paternal grandmother, who was the daughter of the Duke's right-hand man, Major-General John Armstrong).
 Behind the javelin men and White came the judges in White's coach and four.

 It is said that on one occasion when White was waiting for a judge in his coach, two old farmers came up to it, peered in through the window and eventually uttered, "Nay, he is not half so good-looking as his father were when he was Sheriff!"